 We assume that the reflection is specular in most of our simulations as this is closer to reality than assuming a fully scattered ray.

-Author: Yasir Ahmed (aka John)
+Author: Yasir

 More than 20 years of experience in various organizations in Pakistan, the USA, and Europe.
-Worked as a Research Assistant within the Mobile and Portable Radio Group (MPRG) of Virginia Tech and was one of the first researchers to propose Space Time Block Codes for eight transmit antennas.
-The collaboration with MPRG continued even after graduating with an MSEE degree and has resulted in 12 research publications and a book on Wireless Communications.
-Worked for Qualcomm USA as an Engineer with the key role of performance and conformance testing of UMTS modems.
-Qualcomm is the inventor of CDMA technology and owns patents critical to the 4G and 5G standards.
+Worked with the Mobile and Portable Radio Group (MPRG) of Virginia Tech and Qualcomm USA and was one of the first researchers to propose Space Time Block Codes for eight transmit antennas.
+Have publsihed a book “Recipes for Communication and Signal Processing” through Springer Nature.

-3 thoughts on “Reflection vs Scattering in Ray-Tracing
+3 thoughts on “Reflection vs Scattering in Ray-Tracing”

-1. It goes in all of the directions, since the point of intersection of the ray and the object is considered to be a new source.
+It goes in all of the directions, since the point of intersection of the ray and the object is considered to be a new source.

-2. Nice and elegant model.
+Nice and elegant model.
 However, where does the scattered light go?

 Can it be accounted for via creating a new bundle of rays originating from the point of contact?
 Then it seems that roughness should be proportional to the random phase wobble of the new rays relative to the old one.